Table of Contents

 - Monitor and Report Suspicious Activities: Institutions must implement procedures to detect and report potential money laundering or terrorist financing activities.

-Customer Identity Verification Procedures Under CIP
+What Are the Customer Identity Verification Procedures Under CIP?

 Methods of Customer Identity Verification in Financial Institutions